Vinnie76/POWER-BI-VISUALIZATION/README.md

 Change the background color of the rectangle to white and go to format and send backwards

-You should end up with an output like this or even better.
-Be creative with your formatting.

 # Author
 **Vincent Kipkorir**